-In Psalm 104, King David reflected on the wonders of our world.
-He spoke about how the waters once covered the entire world, but then God separated the waters and placed them in oceans and rivers so that people would have land to live upon (vv.
+In Psalm 104, King David reflects on the wonders of our world.
+He speaks about how the waters once covered the entire world, but then God separated the waters and placed them in oceans and rivers so that people would have land to live upon (vv.
 6–9).
-David delighted in the fact that God created a world complete with delicious fruit and vegetation that sustains both man and animal.
+David delights in the fact that God created a world complete with delicious fruit and vegetation that can sustain both man and animal.

 Today, let us look at God’s world and appreciate it with new eyes.
 Every wonderful thing that you will discover is a manifestation of His love for us and a testimony to His glory.

 Check out Rabbi Eckstein’s study on Abraham, the father of our faiths, Abraham, in his Limmud (“study” in Hebrew) teaching, “Abraham: The Patriarch of Loving-kindness.”